List of EastEnders characters introduced in 2007: Summer Swann

 More tragedy strikes for Dawn and Jase when Jase is murdered in August 2008 by members of a gang he used to be in.
 Being in Walford after Jase's death proves too much for Dawn and in September 2008, she and Summer join her family in the Cotswolds.
-Dawn returns to Walford in October 2008 for Jase's funeral, but is adamant that she is returning to the Cotswolds but is eventually persuaded by Garry to stay in Walford and two weeks later, she and Summer move in with Garry, Minty Peterson (Cliff Parisi) and Callum Monks (Elliott Jordan).
+Dawn returns to Walford in October 2008 for Jase's funeral and is adamant that she is returning to the Cotswolds, but she is eventually persuaded by Garry to stay in Walford.
+Dawn and Summer move in with Garry, Minty Peterson (Cliff Parisi) and Callum Monks (Elliott Jordan).
 Dawn and Garry start dating but Dawn has an affair with Phil Mitchell (Steve McFadden).
-However, Garry finds out but decides to give Dawn another chance, and they leave Walford together with Summer, sailing on a boat, in August 2009.
+Garry finds out but decides to give Dawn another chance and they leave Walford together with Summer, sailing on a boat, in August 2009.

 Kenny Morris

 Sergeant Kenny Morris, played by Ryan Philpott, is a police officer who is originally introduced as a police constable, but later becomes a sergeant.
 He is first seen as an associate of Ian Beale (Adam Woodyatt), who Ian gives free food to in his café, in return for an occasional police presence.
 He is later called to Shirley Carter's (Linda Henry) flat when a party is getting out of hand.
 He breaks up a fight and is almost hit by Shirley, however, he ends up staying the night and having sex with her.

 He later appears in September 2007, after Patrick Trueman (Rudolph Walker) is attacked by Craig Dixon (Rory Jennings), and Chelsea Fox (Tiana Benjamin) and Deano Wicks (Matt Di Angelo) try to frame Sean Slater (Robert Kazinsky) for the crime.
 In November 2007, Kevin Wicks (Phil Daniels) unknowingly sells Morris a stolen car.
 When Darren Miller (Charlie G. Hawkins) tells Kevin that the car is stolen and that Morris is a police officer, they steal the car from Morris and set it on fire.
 In October 2008, Morris visits Stacey Slater's (Lacey Turner) stall after Ronnie Mitchell (Samantha Womack) calls the market inspector about her selling stolen clothes.
 He later appears when Dawn Swann (Kara Tointon) accuses Jay Brown (Jamie Borthwick) of trying to set fire to her house.
 He appears again when Max Branning (Jake Wood) calls the police following a faked burglary at his home.
 On 12 January 2009, Morris appears when he and a colleague find Danielle Jones (Lauren Crace) sleeping rough on Albert Square.